 …which led to this:

-This article explains how.
+This guide explains how.

-Problems With the Common Strategy
+Problems With the Current Approach

-However, it restricts virality for 3 reasons:
+And it can work.
+However, it restricts virality for two reasons:

 Problem #1: Low Interconnectivity

 Although recipients are connected to the source – the influencer — they aren’t connected to each other (Lerman & Ghosh, 2010).